thigoap/eleventy-plugin-reader-bar/readme.md

 ## Customization

-You can customize the height and the colors of the bar:
+You can customize the height, colors of the bar, and its padding top:
 - height: the thickness of the bar.
 Value in px (default: 4px)
 - background color: color of the full width bar.
 Value can be literal or hexa (default: black)
 - fill color: color that fills the bar as you scroll the page.
 Value can be literal or hexa (default: orange)
+- padding top: space between the top of the screen and the bar (default: 2px)

 ### Examples